The Ultimate Guide to K-Means Clustering: Definition, Methods and Applications

 We can stop the algorithm if the centroids of newly formed clusters are not changing.
 Even after multiple iterations, if we are getting the same centroids for all the clusters, we can say that the algorithm is not learning any new pattern, and it is a sign to stop the training.

 Another clear sign that we should stop the training process if the points remain in the same cluster even after training the algorithm for multiple iterations.

 Finally, we can stop the training if the maximum number of iterations is reached.
 Suppose we have set the number of iterations as 100.
 The process will repeat for 100 iterations before stopping.

 Implementing K-Means Clustering in Python From Scratch

 Time to fire up our Jupyter notebooks (or whichever IDE you use) and get our hands dirty in Python!

-We will be working on the big mart sales dataset that you can download here.
+We will be working on the loan prediction dataset that you can download here.
 I encourage you to read more about the dataset and the problem statement here.
 This will help you visualize what we are working on (and why we are doing this).
 Two pretty important questions in any data science project.

 First, import all the required libraries: